AhmetKorkmazMe/odak-projesi/README.md

 ### Data Flow and System Architecture
 The application uses the Post-Redirect-Get (PRG) design pattern for a stable and secure user experience.

-1. File Upload (POST): When a user uploads a file, it is sent to the relevant endpoint.
-Flask secures the filename and writes the file to a temporary directory.
+1. File Upload (POST): When a user uploads a file, it is sent as `multipart/form-data` to the relevant `/upload_...` endpoint.
+Flask sanitizes the filename using `werkzeug.utils.secure_filename` and temporarily writes the file to the `/static/uploads` directory.

-2. Triggering Analysis: The appropriate analysis functions are called based on the file type.
-For videos, "Key Frames" are identified and analyzed.
+2. Triggering the Analysis Process:
+    * For Videos: The `process_video` function reads the video using `cv2.VideoCapture`.
+It calculates the absolute difference (`cv2.absdiff`) between frames at specific intervals (`SAMPLING_INTERVAL_SECONDS`).
+If this difference exceeds a certain threshold (`CHANGE_THRESHOLD`), the current frame is considered a "Key Frame".
+    * For Images: The `perform_analysis` function is called directly.

-3. Core Analysis: Each image (or key frame) is processed by sub-functions that generate the heatmap, focus map, gaze plot, and CTA score.
+3. Core Analysis (perform_analysis): Each image (or key frame) is passed through the `generate_heatmap`, `generate_focus_map`, `generate_gaze_plot`, and `score_button_candidates` sub-functions within this central function.
+The output of each function (image files) is written to the `/static/outputs` directory.

-4. Data Persistence and Redirection: All analysis results are stored in Flask's `session` object.
-The server then redirects the user to a new URL where the results will be displayed.
+4. Data Persistence and Redirection: All analysis results are collected in a Python dictionary and stored in Flask's `session` object.
+The server then redirects the user to a new URL for displaying the results using `redirect(url_for('...'))`.

 5. Displaying Results (GET): The user's browser makes a standard `GET` request to this new URL.
-The corresponding Flask route retrieves the data from the `session` and dynamically renders the HTML page.
+The corresponding Flask route retrieves the result data from the `session` and dynamically renders the HTML page using `render_template`.

 ## 3. Scientific Foundations of the Analyses

 The analysis modules are based on academic principles in computer vision and cognitive psychology.

-* Heatmap (Saliency): This module models the "bottom-up attention" mechanism of the human visual system, based on the foundational "Saliency-Based Visual Attention" model by **Itti, Koch, and Niebur (1998)**.
+* Heatmap (Saliency): This module models the "bottom-up attention" mechanism of the human visual system, based on the foundational "Saliency-Based Visual Attention" model by Itti, Koch, and Niebur (1998).
 * Gaze Plot: It simulates the "saccade" (rapid jumps) and "fixation" (short pauses) movements of the human eye by identifying high-density areas in the saliency map.
-* CTA Detection: It is based on Don Norman's concept of **"Affordance."** The design of an element should imply how it is to be used (e.g., that it is "clickable").
+* CTA Detection: It is based on Don Norman's concept of "Affordance."
+The design of an element should imply how it is to be used (e.g., that it is "clickable").
 The algorithm identifies this affordance by combining semantic content, visual distinctiveness, and geometric form.

 ## 4. Installation and Setup